-- Disciplinary Impact (e.g., advancing basic and/or applied knowledge) - Disciplinary impact includes the importance of information (theory, empirical data, methodological innovation, application) for disciplinary progress and typically includes dissemination in peer-reviewed disciplinary journals.
-Across successive articles, distinct and progressive contributions are valued (in contrast to multiple dissemination of similar work). - 2) Impact on Students CSULB emphasizes that scholarly work should positively impact students via improvement in instruction or improvement in evidence for practice.
-The Department of Physical Therapy evaluates impact accordingly in terms of the significance of scholarly work for students' development as junior scholars and professionals (e.g., modeling and mentoring in graduate research or field work; co-authoring scholarly presentations and publications; first-person discussions of the research process and research findings in courses). - 3) Community Impact We recognize impact in various types of community (applied professional, public, organizational, policy), as well as at different levels of community effort (local, state, national, and international communities). - F. Weighting of the Body of Work The applicant's entire body of scholarly work provides evidence for the pattern of continuing scholarship in support of minireviews, reappointment, tenure, and promotion, but works finished since appointment at CSULB carry greater weight for mini-reviews, reappointment, and tenure.
+- Disciplinary Impact (e.g., advancing basic and/or applied knowledge) Disciplinary impact includes the importance of information (theory, empirical data, methodological innovation, application) for disciplinary progress and typically includes dissemination in peer-reviewed disciplinary journals.
+Across successive articles, distinct and progressive contributions are valued (in contrast to multiple dissemination of similar work). - 2) Impact on Students CSULB emphasizes that scholarly work should positively impact students.
+The Department of Recreation and Leisure Studies evaluates impact accordingly in terms of the significance of scholarly work for students' development as junior scholars and professionals (e.g., modeling and mentoring in undergraduate research or field work; co-authoring scholarly presentations and publications; firstperson discussions of the research process and research findings in courses).
+Publications and presentations that include student co-authors are highly valued. - Community Impact We recognize that RSCA impacts a variety of communities, including but not limited to professional and public (e.g. local, state, national, and international).